ytakefuji/coin-weighing/README.md

  </pre>

  References:
+ 1. Takefuji, Y., Yamada, R. A New Role of Pseudorandom Number as Inductive Inference for Solving Classic Coin-Weighing Puzzles.
+SN COMPUT.
+SCI.
+1, 162 (2020). https://doi.org/10.1007/s42979-020-00167-2
- 1. Takefuji, Y.; Yamada, R. A new Deductive Method with Intelligence Using Pseudorandom Number for Solving Coin-Weighing Puzzles: Review of Inductive and Deductive Methods.
+ 2. Takefuji, Y.; Yamada, R. A new Deductive Method with Intelligence Using Pseudorandom Number for Solving Coin-Weighing Puzzles: Review of Inductive and Deductive Methods.
 Preprints 2019, 2019050090 (doi: 10.20944/preprints201905.0090.v1). https://www.preprints.org/manuscript/201905.0090/v1